Satyam/book-react-redux/manuscript/chapter12.md

 React provides us with a mechanism to validate the nature of properties passed to components.
 We can declare the data types of those properties by adding a  `propTypes` static object to our components.
 React has two modes of operation, production and development.
 In development mode, the default, it will check a good number of things and issue warnings to help us pinpoint any problems ahead of time.
 It will skip on this checks when running in production mode.
 Thus, we can add property validation at no performance cost to us.

-For the above `PrjItem` component we can add the following property validation:
+For the above `ProjectItem` component we can add the following property validation:

 [(:memo:)](https://github.com/Satyam/book-react-redux/blob/chapter-12-02/client/index.js#L13-L16)